BC Lions: First seasons (1954–1960)

 1958 marked the beginning of the CFL era, but the Lions lost their first 5 games, en route to a league-worst 3–13 record.
 The team's on-field struggles compelling Capozzi to fire Crowe as the head coach and replace him with Danny Edwards, who returned after playing with the club during the 1957 season.
 Although it was a season to forget, rookies Tom Hinton and Sonny Homer showed promising signs of being future football stars.

 Capozzi improved the team for the 1959 season, first by hiring Wayne Robinson, from Winnipeg, as the new head coach, then bringing in a corps of veteran players to add more experience to the team.
 This was followed by signing rookie running back Willie "the Wisp" Fleming, adding more youth to play alongside Hinton and Homer.
 Capozzi's moves proved successful.
 By winning their final regular season game, at home, over Calgary, the 1959 Lions managed both their first winning season, with a 9–7–0 record, first playoff appearance.
 The postseason ended with two straight losses to the Edmonton Eskimos, but the team's future looked bright heading into the 1960s.

 The high hopes of the Lions heading into 1960 faded and the team finished with a 5–9–2 record, which eliminated them from playoff contention again.
 It was disappointing considering the addition of rookie talents Steve Cotter, Lonnie Dennis, Jim Carphin, and Neal Beaumont to a strong core of veteran and young players from the previous season.
-The only positive for the Lions was Beaumont winningWIFU Outstanding Rookie of the Year honors, becoming the first Lions player to win a major CFL award.
+The only positive for the Lions was Beaumont winning WIFU Outstanding Rookie of the Year honors, becoming the first Lions player to win a major CFL award.